1912 Schoenhut Bonnet head girl doll 15"

 Max and Moritz German boys and Mary had a little lamb set included a doll.
 1908 Rolly-Dollys in several sizes were

 patented.
-A 53 piece set called Teddy's Adventures in Africa included the
+A fifty-three piece set called Teddy's Adventures in Africa included the

 portrait spring jointed Teddy Roosevelt doll.